rose-coste/docs-container-service/_best-practices/container-ecosystem-kubernetes.md

 ## Container ecosystem: Kubernetes

-Kubernetes, from Google, is a a tool for managing and orchestrating containers withing a stack.
+Kubernetes, from Google, is a a tool for managing and orchestrating containers within a stack.
 Kubernetes works with Docker but they differ from each other in key ways.

 ## Operating model